Resume

 other interests

-Mike is an avid climber (alpine, sport and ice), backcountry-skiier, Ultimate player and cyclist (mountain, road, randonneuringg and touring) with years of experience in each.
-Mike also enjoys gardening, cooking, developing his own photographs, coaching Ultimate, reading, discussing politics and philosophy and the odd bit of activism.
+Mike is an avid climber (alpine, sport and ice), backcountry-skiier, Ultimate player and cyclist (mountain, road, randonneuring and touring) with years of experience in each.
+Mike also enjoys acquring and using other skills including: gardening, cooking, developing film, coaching Ultimate, butchering, fermenting, hunting, reading, discussing politics and philosophy and the odd bit of activism.